Go to the Students section

 You can work through these yourself to help you understand how to reference using the APA style.

-Psychology: a guide to finding information ( Word)
+Psychology: a guide to finding information ( Word or PDF)

 Brief guides to help with your research:

 available through Oxford Brookes Library.
 However, some academic libraries do hold tests.
 Search